Hi. I hope all who celebrate it, had an excellent Halloween!

 ↑ A felt cat from a few years ago, demonstrating the method in this post. ↑

-↑ He sits in a wooden rocking chair, that my aunt's father-in-law made, which I have because I once had a teddy bear that fit into it perfectly.
-The bear is gone now but I the chair is still here. ↑
+↑ He sits in a wooden rocking chair, that my aunt’s father-in-law made, which was given to me as a seat for a certain Teddy Bear I loved.
+The bear is gone now but the chair is still here. ↑

 The flowering plant is an impatiens that had been outside all summer long and was just brought inside.
 I’m not sure how long it will last, but it’s very pretty right now!